 Easy, easy, activity.
 There are always some kids that are interested in coloring.
 I think the trick to this activity being generally appealing is providing really fun coloring implements – pens, crayons, glitter glue, stickers, etc. Attractively display everything with lots and lots of coloring pages.
-Google hanukkah coloring pages for a million choices.
-I also like to provide an inspirational sample, as some kids need a little inspiration.
+I also like to provide an inspirational sample, as some kids need a little encouragement.

 #4 – Sing-a-long

 If your kid goes to public school, you know how tedious the Winter performance is where you have to sit through 10 Christmas songs just to hear 1 Hanukkah song.
 This is your chance to create the Winter performance of your dreams.
 Set up is pretty easy – you just need to have the lyrics on hand and be ready to lead the singing.

 Above: A Hanukkah with Mazel from Kar-Ben and other Hanukkah books

 This one is so easy, it almost doesn’t even need explanation.
 Collect together all of your Hanukkah books and have them on hand.
 Periodically during the party, get one of the parents to volunteer to read a story (or two).
 Calling out “story time, story time” to gather the kids together.

 This is fun for both boys and girls and kids of all ages.
 All you need is one of those indestructible kids cameras (you can use your phone too if you trust your kid with it) and a lot of dress up items…clothes, hats, jewelry, etc. You can go to a charity shop to get some great items.
 The kids self organize and dress up in different costumes and take their own pictures, with plenty of hamming.
 Bigger kids can even dress the little ones up and take pictures.
 The kids delight in their own pictures and you can send the pics to their parents afterwards.